Birmingham Museum of Art

 The Birmingham Museum of Art is a museum in Birmingham, Alabama.
 Its collection includes more than 24,000 paintings, sculptures, prints, drawings, and decorative arts representing various cultures, including Asian, European, American, African, Pre-Columbian, and Native American.
-The museum is also home to some Renaissance and Baroque paintings, sculptures,and decorative arts from the late 13th century to c.
+The museum is also home to some Renaissance and Baroque paintings, sculptures, and decorative arts from the late 13th century to c.
 1750.

-The Birmingham Museum of Art is owned by the City of Birmingham and encompasses 3.9 acre in the heart of the city's cultural district.
-Erected in 1959, the present building was designed by architects Warren, Knight and Davis, and a major renovation and expansion by Edward Larrabee Barnes of New York was completed in 1993.
+The Birmingham Museum of Art is owned by the City of Birmingham and encompasses 3.9 acre in the city's cultural district.
+Erected in 1959, the present building was designed by architects Warren, Knight & Davis, and a major renovation and expansion by Edward Larrabee Barnes of New York was completed in 1993.
 The facility encompasses 180000 sqft, including an outdoor sculpture garden.
+The memorial garden at the museum was established in 1955 by Red Mountain Garden Club president, Fariss Gambrill Lynn.
+It was expanded and altered as the museum expanded.

-The museum is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men Foundation for the Preservation of Art.
+The museum is part of the Monuments Men and Women Museum Network, launched in 2021 by the Monuments Men and Women Foundation.

 Collection highlights

 African art

 The museum's growing collection of nearly 2,000 objects is derived from the major culture groups of sub-Saharan Africa and dates from the 12th century to the present.
-The collection features fine examples of figure sculpture, masks, ritual objects, furniture and household and utilitarian objects, textiles, ceramics and metal arts, with an Egyptian false door, Yoruba mask, Benin bronze hip pendant, and a divination portrait of a king from Dahomey.
+The collection features figure sculpture, masks, ritual objects, furniture and household and utilitarian objects, textiles, ceramics and metal arts, with an Egyptian false door, Yoruba mask, Benin bronze hip pendant, and a divination portrait of a king from Dahomey.